tungs/timesnap/README.md

 * <a name="cli-options-bottom" href="#cli-options-bottom">#</a> Bottom: `-b`, `--bottom` *pixels*
     * Bottom edge of capture, in pixels.
 Ignored if `height` is specified.
 * <a name="cli-options-start-delay" href="#cli-options-start-delay">#</a> Start Delay: `--start-delay` *n seconds*
-    * Waits *n real seconds* after loading the page before starting to capture.
+    * Waits *n real seconds* after loading the page before starting the virtual timeline.
 * <a name="cli-options-quiet" href="#cli-options-quiet">#</a> Quiet: `-q`, `--quiet`
     * Suppresses console logging.
 * <a name="cli-options-version" href="#cli-options-version">#</a> Version: `-v`, `--version`